 Acculturation is derived from the verb root ‘culture’.
-Culture is learnt.
+Culture is learned.
 No person can live above their culture, or else he becomes a social misfit.

-Acculturation is a process or programme through which a second language learner learns the language within the native speakers’ environment that is, an environment where this language is being used as the official first language.
-The programme provides the learners with practical exposure to the day-to-day use of the language.
+Acculturation is a process or program through which a second language learner learns the language within the native speakers’ environment that is, an environment where this language is being used as the official first language.
+The program provides the learners with practical exposure to the day-to-day use of the language.

 Benefits of acculturation

-There are acculturation programme benefits that need to consider in this article.
+There are acculturation program benefits that need to be considered in this article.
 The following are listed below.

-Acculturation is a vital tool for the second language acquisition
+Acculturation is a vital tool for second language acquisition

-As a staff of the Igbo language department, the writer engaged some of the Igbo students in a slight conversation.
+As a staff of the Igbo language department, the writer engaged some Igbo students in a slight conversation.
 There was evidence of communicative competence.